BIRD OF THE WEEK: 7/4/2014

 SCIENTIFIC NAME: Haliaeetus leucocephalus

-The majestic Bald Eagle is the only eagle unique to North America—the Golden Eagle occurs across the entire Northern Hemisphere—and is well-known, even to non-birders, as the national symbol of the United States.
+The majestic Bald Eagle is the only eagle unique to North America—the Golden Eagle occurs across the entire Northern Hemisphere.
+The species is well-known, even to non-birders, as the national symbol of the United States.

 Bald Eagles make a very un-regal, high-pitched squeaking sound.
 (Hear it in the sound file above!)
 In TV shows and movies, the loud, low scream of the Red-tailed Hawk is often dubbed over the image of an eagle on-screen.

-However, Bald Eagles continue to face threats from increasing numbers of wind turbines, lead poisoning, and coastal development.
-Recently, ABC filed suit against the Department of the Interior in connection with a rule that allows wind energy companies and others to obtain 30-year permits to kill eagles without prosecution by the federal government.
+ABC filed suit against the Department of the Interior in connection with a rule that would allow wind energy companies and others to obtain 30-year permits to kill eagles without prosecution by the federal government.
 We declared victory in 2015 when a judge agreed that the U.S. Fish and Wildlife Service had failed to follow the law in issuing this rule.

-A distinctive courtship/territorial behavior of the Bald Eagle is the "talon clasping" or "cartwheel display," where two eagles grab each other's talons high in the air and fall downward spinning, releasing only when they have almost hit the ground.
+A distinctive courtship and territorial behavior of the Bald Eagle is the "talon clasping" or "cartwheel display," where two eagles grab each other's talons high in the air and fall downward, spinning.
+The birds release one another only when they have almost hit the ground.

-During breeding season, the male and female eagle work together to build a platform nest of sticks high in a large tree; the nest is added to each year, sometimes reaching such an enormous size that it takes down the tree itself!
+Bald Eagle pairs—like other eagles such as the Ornate Hawk-Eagle—work together to build a platform nest of sticks high in a large tree.
+The nest is added to each year, sometimes reaching such an enormous size that it takes down the tree itself!
 Nest cams like this one found in the U.S. National Arboretum give a sense of the size of the eagle's nest-building prowess.